lfe/blog/src/_posts/2015-05-26-1112-creating-servers-with-the-gen_server-behaviour.md

 a big deal.
 And, again, the benefits of using OTP -- and the massive time-savings that go hand-in-hand with those -- far out-weigh the minor inconvenience.
-You know this immediately when using OTP, if you have ever had to implement production-ready custom servers in other progreamming languages or frameworks.
+You know this immediately when using OTP, if you have ever had to implement production-ready custom servers in other programming languages or frameworks.

 Perhaps the bit that it most cumbersome for new OTP developers is the fact that, due to the lack of keyword arguments in Erlang (and the tendency for older Erlang